plam40/porject_keros/README.md

 # HVAC Controller - ESP32 Based Heat Pump Control System
+*** This is software is alpha ( not tested and not validatted ) use at your own risk.

 A comprehensive, modular HVAC control system built for ESP32 microcontrollers.
 This project implements a professional-grade heat pump controller following the Skeleton + Module architecture pattern.